The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 The “Rookie” Concept

-Thematic resonance: Just as your character grows from rookie to veteran through experience, so does this weapon grow from weak to powerful through use.
+Thematic resonance: Just as your character grows from rookie to veteran through experience in Arcadia, so does this weapon grow from weak to powerful through use.
 It’s mechanical storytelling through weapon design.

 Why It’s on Your Ship